 Zaheerah is in her final year of legal studies at UWC, where she is a member of the Golden Key Honour Society as well as the Top Achievers programme.
 She hopes to practice as an attorney, and also to pursue postgraduate studies in the future.
 Zaheerah has a keen interest in human rights and social justice.
 She plans to use her legal knowledge to help make South African law more accessible to all of the nation's citizens.

 Dumisani is a lecturer in Economics at the University of Fort Hare.
 Having previously been a school teacher in the Eastern Cape, Dumisani became passionate about education, and is focusing his thesis on inequality and quality of education.
 His research will look at private educational expenditure for learners in South Africa's low socioeconomic areas.
 His reason for choosing this particular area of study was due to the stark differences he noticed between urban and rural schools whilst teaching.

 Having worked in the media for six years, Innocent attests to the importance of information and communication technologies in socioeconomic development and human rights.
 Innocent sees Malawi’s main challenge as its lack of ICT legal specialists.
 His goal is to fill this gap by acquiring a deep understanding of the legal and regulatory aspects of information sharing and communication in Malawi and help to develop a sound legal framework for use of ICT in the region.

-Tinashe, is a very environmentally conscious individual, which he believes has driven him to study for his master’s degree within the field of geography.
+Tinashe is a very environmentally conscious individual and this has driven him to study for his master’s degree within the field of geography, specialising in conservation.
 He feels that his native Zimbabwe is experiencing a number of challenges with regards to sustainable natural resource management.
 It is his hope to establish a development agency within the next 10 years that will facilitate community involvement in environmental conservation and management projects.